SAP-archive/cloud-observability-application-monitoring/exercises/C3/README.md

 1. Go to **Detect response time degradations** and select **using fixed thresholds** in the dropdown list.<br /><br />
     ![](../../images/c3-dt-alert-services-02.png)<br /><br />

-1. Add the failure --> using fixed + 0%

 1. In the over-alerting settings, change the value from **10** to **1** and set the sensitivity to **High**.<br /><br />
    ![](../../images/c3-dt-alert-services-03.png)<br /><br />